-On the day of your arrival, you will be given a plastic dot in a yellow envelope which is the electronic key to your room and other entry points around the College.
+On the day of your arrival, you will be given an Access Card and Dot in a yellow envelope.
+Both are electronic keys to your room and other entry points around the College.
+The Access Card is for Main and Hanks buildings; the Access Dot is for other entry points around College.

-This is an adhesive device and you can peel off the back of the "dot" and can stick behind a card or a hard surface.
+The Access Dot is an adhesive device, you can peel off the back of the "dot" and can stick behind a card or a hard surface.
 DO NOT attach straight to your mobile or on a card with a magnetic strip (this wipes the data), it can be attached to a cover or non-magnetic card only.

-Replacement of this dot is \$25.
+Replacement of the Access Card and/or Dot is \$25 each.

 If you notice your door lock is flashing red, please log a maintenance request ASAP, as your battery is most likely flat or almost running out.
-Once it stops working you will not be able to reenter and you will need to ask staff (nighthawk or Katelyn) to conduct an 'emergency open' procedure.
+Once it stops working you will not be able to reenter and you will need to ask staff (Nighthawk or Katelyn) to conduct an 'emergency open' procedure.
 You need to keep your room locked for security at all times.
 Housekeeping are instructed to lock your door after they finish their weekly clean.
 It is important that you always carry your key on you.
 We keep a register of people locking themselves out and repeat offenders will get fined by the Students' Club.